 Conventional attachment has at right angle connection for light source and camera.
 Now a day some new attachment for light cable is available known as DIC Interface.
 The benefit of this is that it maintains upright orientation regardless of angle of viewing, using auto Rotation system.
 It also provides single handed control of the entire endoscope camera system.

-4. The intensity of light source is so high that there is chance of retinal damage if the light will fall directly on eye so never try to look directly on light source when it is lighted.
+- The intensity of light source is so high that there is chance of retinal damage if the light will

 One of the advantages of the laparoscopy is that of obtaining a virtually micro-surgical view compared to that obtained by laparotomy.
 Whereas in fact at present, this view has become opto-electronic.
 Quality of the image obtained very much depends on the quantity of light available at each step of optical and electronic system.